Who is I’m a Celebrity 2021 contestant Naughty Boy?

 Naughty Boy is finally getting his time in I’m a Celebrity spotlight having pulled out of last year’s series.

-The music star has been announced as part of the 2021 line-up alongside Radio 1Xtra DJ Snoochie Shy and Saturdays singer Frankie Bridge.
+The music star is part of the 2021 line-up alongside Radio 1Xtra DJ Snoochie Shy and Saturdays singer Frankie Bridge.

 Naughty Boy – real name Shahid Khan – is a hit DJ and record producer who has worked with artists including Tinie Tempah, Jennifer Hudson and Emeli Sandé.